Kawamashi/qmk_modules/oneshots_on_steroids/readme.md

 #define OS_STEROIDS_TERM_PER_KEY
 ```

-You can then add the following function to your `keymap.c` to customise the one-shot term for each key:
+You can then add the following function to your `keymap.c` to customize the one-shot term for each key:
 ```c
 uint16_t get_oneshot_on_steroids_term(uint16_t keycode, keyrecord_t *record) {
     switch (keycode) {